 Forest Park, located just west of Washington University Medical Center, is often referred to by those in the medical school community as “our backyard.”
-With a variety of attractions — a world-class zoo, art museum, science center, planetarium, the Muny (an outdoor amphitheatre), Missouri History Museum, the Jewel Box (an art deco greenhouse), skating rink, running and bike paths, bird-watching, boathouse, and more — the park offers year-round activities for its more than 12 million annual visitors.
+With a variety of attractions — a world-class zoo, art museum, science center, planetarium, the Muny (an outdoor amphitheater), Missouri History Museum, the Jewel Box (an art deco greenhouse), skating rink, running and bike paths, bird-watching, boathouse, and more — the park offers year-round activities for its more than 12 million annual visitors.
 Popular annual events in the park include:

 • Great Forest Park Balloon Race — a hot-air balloon competition (September)